usnistgov/sms-test-bed-unity-demo/README.md

-# NIST Smart Manufacturing Systems (SMS) Test Bed Unity Demonstration
+# NIST Smart Manufacturing Systems (SMS) Test Bed Unity Demonstration: Integrating MTConnect and IndoorGML
 ---
 ## Objective
 The goal of this project is to link performance data and geospatial information of manfuacutring assets through standard representations.
 Our recent [paper](https://www.nist.gov/publications/linking-performance-data-and-geospatial-information-manufacturing-assets-through)